zaeemattique/AWS-Serverless-Application-using-Lambda-and-DynamoDB/README.md

 IAM roles and policies

 Author: Zaeem Attique Ashar
-Feel free to connect on LinkedIn 💼
+Feel free to connect on [LinkedIn 💼](www.linkedin.com/in/zaeemattiqueashar).